Skip to content

 Pick the right still

-Best lip-sync results come from stills with: face square to camera, mouth visible, mouth closed or slightly open.
+Best avatar results come from stills with: face square to camera, mouth visible, mouth closed or slightly open.
 Side profiles, distant shots, and obscured mouths give weaker results.

-Treat lip-sync as a finishing tool, not a core composer.
-The face should already be locked from the still; lip-sync just makes it speak.
+Treat avatars as a finishing tool, not a core composer.
+The face should already be locked from the still; the avatar model just makes it speak.

 Sourdough, kitchen